omar-ahm/WK11-Professional-README-Generator/README.md

   ## Installation

-  To install the project first you need to download/clone/fork the project files to your local machine.
-Ensure node.js is installed on your machine, this can be done by running <pre>npm install</pre> in the commandline terminal.
+  To install the project you need to download/clone or fork the project to your local machine.

   <br/>

   ## Usage

-  Instructions on how to use this tool are: 1. load the project files and open in VS Code, 2.
-Open the integrated terminal 3. run the following command <pre>node index.js</pre>
+  load the file in VSCode and run it in the integrated terminal using <pre>node index.js>

   <br/>